Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

-Here, we explore in more detail the log-uniform search which is not only log-uniform in mass (as in the matching network optimization), but also log-uniform in coupling over the range of integration.
+Here, we explore in more detail the log-uniform search which is not only log-uniform in mass (as in the matching network optimization of Section \ref{ssec:opt_impedance}), but also log-uniform in coupling.
 As per equation (\ref{eq:area_weight_prob}), we choose the weighting function

 so that the value function becomes